 - Find a local Psychiatrist in your town

-As a result of maturity, adults with ADHD may show little to no evidence of suffering from hyperactivity.
-For those who do, the symptoms and signs of hyperactivity as well as impulsivity and inattention associated with adult ADHD are generally similar to those in children and adolescents.
-However, how those symptoms are demonstrated tend to vary with age.
+What is thought to be partly the result of maturity, adults with ADHD may show little to no signs of hyperactivity.
+For those who do, symptoms and signs of hyperactivity, impulsivity, and inattention may resemble those that are exhibited by children and teens.
+However, how those symptoms are exhibited tends to vary with age.
 Symptoms of ADHD include the following:

-- Often makes careless mistakes or fails to pay adequate attention to detail
+- Often makes careless mistakes or pays inadequate attention to detail

-- Trouble paying attention during work or leisure activities
+- Trouble focusing during work or leisure activities

-- Does not seem to be listening when spoken to directly
+- Does not appear to be listening when spoken to directly

-- Often loses things needed to complete tasks or activities
+- Often loses things that are necessary to complete tasks or activities

 - Often forgetful

-- Often fidgety or taps hands or feet
+- Frequently fidgety or moves hands or feet

 - Trouble waiting his or her turn